-The Palmetto College Online Bachelor of Science degree in Health Promotion is issued by USC Beaufort.
+The Palmetto College Online Bachelor of Science degree in Public Health is issued by USC Beaufort.

 What is Public Health?